Obtaining a Lien Release

 Compile required documents and prepare request for a lien release

-Review the required documents based on the type of loan you had:
+Review the required documents based on the type of loan:

 Do not include your social security number in any correspondence.